-There are pressures to reduce prices to patients, with “reform proposals to reduce price gradually.”
+There are pressures to reduce prices for patients, with “reform proposals to reduce price gradually.”
 This creates a need to improve productivity the right way… by reducing waste instead of getting rid of people.
-There are cost pressures that prevent Chinese hospitals from “throwing people at the problem” as Chinese factories might have done before labor costs started increasing… using cheap labor as a strategy instead of Lean manufacturing.
+There are cost pressures that prevent Chinese hospitals from “throwing people at the problem,” as Chinese factories might have done before labor costs started increasing… using cheap labor as a strategy instead of Lean manufacturing.

 “How to establish a Lean Hospital in China is a very important challenge.”

 To meet that challenge, she said they “need to include the patient experience… we've been trying to improve healthcare a long time, but now use the word ‘Lean'” (and I presume some new approaches and methods for improvement).
 They are also using Six Sigma (something that GE Healthcare introduced to China, as they've done around the world).

 I saw an article on the way home, in the China Daily newspaper that talked about the need for price/cost controls and reduction… they are struggling through their own version of “healthcare reform” (sound familiar?).
 The hospitals I visited had signs for the “Price Control” department, part of the government's efforts to set and control prices.